-* Before we continue, we want to clarify that your Bluehost account is where you store your website, buy hosting and domains, while your WordPress account is where you manage your website, create content, and customize the site’s appearance.
+* Before we continue, we want to clarify that your Bluehost account is where you store your website, buy hosting and domains, while your WordPress account is where you manage your website, create content, and customize the website’s appearance.

 Once you log in, you should see the WordPress dashboard.
 It looks like this:

-This is where you will manage every part of your website day to day.
+This is where you will manage every part of your website day-to-day.